Vulgar Net Neutrality

-The legal distinction between “reasonable” and “commercially reasonable” comes from a 2012 case, *Cellco Partnership v FC*C, decided by the same court, that asked whether cell phone companies have to provide roaming not just for voice calls (which was already legally required), but for data like the Internet and SMS.
+The legal distinction between “reasonable” and “commercially reasonable” comes from a 2012 case, Cellco Partnership v FCC, decided by the same court, that asked whether cell phone companies have to provide roaming not just for voice calls (which was already legally required), but for data like the Internet and SMS.
+The FCC had issued a data roaming rule requiring cell phone companies to provide roaming under certain conditions, and Cellco sued, saying a cell phone comapany should not have to.
 The court had three options:

 Cell phone companies don’t have to provide data roaming.
 For example, if you used AT&T, and you ended up in an area served only by Verizon, Verizon wouldn’t have to let you use its data network if it didn’t want to.